sumrdev/How-to-build-fat-jar-file/README.md

 ```

 Next you need to make sure that you have given the right main class.
-This should look somthing like this.
+This should look something like this.

 ```gradle
 application {